top of page

 CAROL

-Carol is a highly experienced schoolteacher
+Carol is a highly experienced educator

-whose vocation evolved into teaching individualised yoga to adults, teens and children.
+whose vocation evolved into leading individualised yoga

 Carol